990aa/kivixa/README.md

 # Kivixa

-### A Modern Cross-Platform Notes & Canvas Application
+### A Modern Cross-Platform Notes & Productivity Application

 *Seamlessly blend notes, sketches, and creativity across all your devices*